MHarrisonBrz/hello-world/README.md

    Decided on the dual boot with win10  Success!
 Ive got the ruby/sublime/google and ophra installed, fact i'm even writing this very blog through linux OS.
 Maybe VM is for testing...
    Just at the stage of finalizing the setup of git account etc.
    Finished total installation of required software.

+Week 26 (26-Jun-2017) Monday
+  Web programming 101
+    Started getting to grips with git and github today seems to be a really cool way to keep track of my projects.
+    My notes on this system are:
+    Fast + modern.
+    History / content changes
+    Collaborative changes,
+    Easy to use..
+    I also went over some html/css and some basic javascript to refresh my mind of what each does.
+3-4 hours of progression